-As a registered 501(c)(3) organization, the National Title I Association operates under a formal set of Bylaws adopted by the membership.
+As a registered 501(c)(3) organization, the National Association of ESEA State Program Administrators operates under a formal set of Bylaws adopted by the membership.

 a.)
 Exchanging ideas and information among members,

 c.)
 Collaborating with professional organizations involved with and interested in the improvement of education for disadvantaged children, youth and families,

 d.)
 Planning and partnership with the United States Department of Education (ED) in mutual efforts to strengthen federal education programs, and